C'est la Vie (B*Witched song): Chart performance

 "C'est la Vie" debuted at number one on the UK Singles Chart on 31 May 1998 and remained at the top the following week.
 It also went to number one in the group's home country of Ireland, as well as in New Zealand.
 The song went to number nine on the US Billboard Hot 100 in the week of 17 April 1999 and number six on the Australian ARIA Singles Chart.
 It went Platinum in Australia for sales of more than 70,000 copies.
-By September 2017, more than 927,000 copies of the single had been sold in the UK.
+By May 2024, more than 1,500,000 copies of the single had been sold in the UK.

 Music video

-The music video for the song was directed by Alison Murray, who later also directed the UK video for "Rollercoaster".
+The music video for the song was filmed in April 1998 and directed by Alison Murray, who later also directed the UK video for "Rollercoaster".
 It begins with the four girls lying on the ground in a field of daisies on a sunny day.
 A dog is introduced into the clip next to one of the girls and the quartet then begin dancing and singing to a teenage boy in a treehouse.
 The girls then tie the boy to a tree and the dog chases toward him before he is bombarded with lipstick kiss marks all over his face.
 The boy is freed from the tree and the girls hose him with water and begin performing an Irish reel before lying back down in the field where they began.